biosails/BioX-Workflow-Command-Docs/quick-start-simple-workflow.md

 Once again, biox adds quite a bit of information.
 First is the 'Starting RuleX' block, then the variable declaration.
 If you are using the carry over capabilities of BioX for the INPUT/OUTPUT or indir/outdir, you will see them here.

 There is a very important distinction to make here with variables.
-We declared _TR1_ and _TR2 _in the global key.
+We declared _TR1_ and \_TR2 \_in the global key.
 All variables declared in the global key are available throughout the workflow, but local variables are only available within a rule.
 An important exception to this is the stash variable, which is carried through.
+You can find out more about the stash in [Advanced - Using the stash.](/advanced-using-the-stash.md)

 ```
 #